stefanvuckovic/clojureproject/README.md

 Application is using data from two different sources ([YTS]( https://yts.to/api/ ) [IMDB]( http://www.imdb.com/ )), and after downloading, data is integrated and stored in a MongoDB database.

 [YTS]( https://yts.to/api/ ) API provides all needed data except movie reviews.
-Because of that, movie imdb code is downloaded so it can be used for searching for reviews directly on IMDB site.
+Because of that, movie IMDB code is downloaded so it can be used for searching for reviews directly on IMDB site.
 Data is in JSON format where maximum number of movies that can be downloaded at once is 50 so API needs to be called in iterations.
 Example of one API call:
 ```
 https://yts.to/api/v2/list_movies.json?limit=50&page=10
 ```